THC stands for Tetrahydrocannabinol. CBD stands for Cannabidiol. THC will get you high. CBD won’t. It’s that simple.

 In the UK where THC is illegal we’re far more excited by CBD which has no hallucinogenic properties but offers a range of health and wellness benefits and can be taken in a number of different ways.

-Whether you include our CBD-infused olive oil in your cooking or incorporate our soothing skin care products in your bedtime ritual, Grass and Co. have designed a CBD product to suit your needs.
+Whether you use our CBD tinctures or incorporate our soothing skin care products in your bedtime ritual, Grass and Co. have designed a CBD product to suit your needs.

 Just to recap; Marijuana contains THC = gets you high.
 Hemp contains CBD = won’t get you high.